ralph-group/mucloud/docs/install_mac.md

 chmod 500 config.ini
 ```

-Now you have MuMax-EC2 installed.
+Now you have MuCloud installed.
 The next step is to [set up the configuration file](setup_aws.md) with your AWS settings to allow access to your account.